-Real Power Losses are associated with all transmission service.
-The transmission service as calculated by the Transmission Provider.
+The Transmission Provider is not obligated to provide Real Power Losses.
+The Network Customer is responsible for replacing losses associated with all transmission service as calculated by the Transmission Provider.
 The applicable loss factors are listed under the Real Power Loss Return business practice.